The four Basic Uses of Cannabis HempFood, Fiber, Fuel, Medicine

 Whole Seed The whole seed contains roughly 25% protein, 30% carbohydrates, 15% insoluble fiber, carotene, phosphorous, potassium, magnesium, sulfur, calcium, iron and zinc, as well as vitamins E, C, B1, B2, B3, B6.
 Hempseed is one of the best sources of Essential Fatty Acids with a perfect 3:1 ratio of Omega-3 linolenic Acid, and Omega-6 linoleic Acid, good for strengthening the immune system.
 It is also a good source of Gamma linoleic Acid (GLA) which is otherwise available only from specialty oils like evening primrose oil or borage oils.
 Whole seeds are made into: snack bars, cookies, burgers and porridge, or they may be roasted and consumed alone or in a trail mix.
 Wild and domestic birds love hempseeds.

 Seed Oil Hempseed is 30% oil, and is one of lowest in saturated fats making it good for lowering cholesterol levels and strengthening cardiovascular systems.
-The oil has a pleasantly nutty flavor.
+The oil has a pleasantly nutty flavor, this can further support that hemp extract easy on the stomach.
 Among the foods made with hempseed oil are: sauces, butter, condiments and pesto.
 Processing of hempseed oil starts with drying the seeds to prevent sprouting.
 Hempseeds imported to the United States or Canada must be steam sterilized at 180F for 15 minutes to prevent further sprouting.
 The seeds are then pressed and bottled immediately under oxygen-free conditions. hempseed oil is very fragile, is not suitable for cooking, and must be kept refrigerated in dark, air tight containers.

 Seed Meal and Cake The meat of the seed is also highly nutritious and versatile as a seed “meal” and may be made into hemp milk and cheese, ice cream, and burgers.
 Left over from pressing the oil is press “cake” – high in amino acids and edistin protein.
 It can be crushed for animal feed or pulverized for flour to make breads, pastas, and cookies.
 Throughout history, hemp has provided a nourishing food supply to many cultures around the world.
 In Asia, roasted hempseed is eaten as a snack, like popcorn.
 In Russia, hemp butter was used as a condiment by the peasants.
 In Poland, seeds are used for holiday sweets.
 Hempseed was eaten by Australians during two famines in the nineteenth century.
 The most famous hempseed consumer was Buddha himself, who ate them during his fast of enlightenment.